 Richland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Richland is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Richland who work in office and administrative support (15.05%), sales jobs (10.71%), and food service (9.49%).
+Overall, Richland is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Richland who work in office and administrative support (14.99%), food service (10.03%), and sales jobs (9.17%).

 Being a small city, Richland does not have a public transit system used by locals to get to and from work.

-The citizens of Richland are slightly less educated than the national average of 21.84% for the average city or town: 15.04% of adults in Richland have a bachelor's degree or advanced degree
+The percentage of adults in Richland with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.31% of adults in Richland have a bachelor's degree or advanced degree.

 Richland is a very ethnically-diverse city.
 The people who call Richland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Richland include Irish, German, Scots-Irish, and Scottish.
+Richland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.09% of the city’s residents.
+Important ancestries of people in Richland include English, German, Scots-Irish, and European.

 The most common language spoken in Richland is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Vietnamese.